benallfree/laravel-stapler-images/readme.md

 ### rename bug

-`codesleeve/stapler` renames files as part of processing URL downlaods and using temporary files.
+`codesleeve/stapler` renames files as part of processing URL downloads and using temporary files.
 If your temporary files are stored on a different volume, there is a [known PHP issue](https://bugs.php.net/bug.php?id=50676) that will cause a Laravel exception.
 To fix it, `@rename` should be used:

     git apply vendor/benallfree/laravel-stapler-images/codesleeve-stapler-rename_bugfix.patch